 In his Foreword to the book “Mben Clans and Communities of Igbo Land”, Prof. Onwuka Njoku, a Professor of History and one of the many great sons of Ohafia in the academia said that “It is therefore up to Ohafia leadership – traditional and modern – to start fashioning out means of building bridges of fraternal understanding and re-union with these communities in Diaspora”.
 I am in total agreement with him.
 This mainly is the essence of this write-up!

-Expatiating on the call above, may I humbly appeal to our fathers and custodian of our rich and enviable heritage, the Ohafia Council of Traditional Rulers, chairmaned by His Royal Paramountcy EZIE (Prof.) E. U. L. Imaga, Udumaezema of Ohafia to consider seriously the advice of our son, Professor Onwuka Njoku.
+Expatiating on the call above, may I humbly appeal to our fathers and custodian of our rich and enviable heritage, the Ohafia Council of Traditional Rulers, chairman by His Royal Paramountcy EZIE (Prof.) E. U. L. Imaga, Udumaezema of Ohafia to consider seriously the advice of our son, Professor Onwuka Njoku.

 Ohafia Improvement Union (OIU) should champion this worthy cause.
 Every Ohafia Uduma Ezema body (they are many) should be involved in achieving this our son’s advice.

-Our youths, in view of their strategic position as leaders of GREATER OHAFIA of tomorrow and recipients of this great heritage bestowed upon us by our great conquering fathers, should in line with current globalization trend, heed to this advice and take up their mantle of leadership in this direction.
+Our youths, in view of their strategic position as leaders of GREATER OHAFIA of tomorrow and recipients of this great heritage bestowed upon us by our great conquering fathers, should in line with the current globalization trend, heed this advice and take up their mantle of leadership in this direction.

-Our (OHAFIA) sons and daughters, great and small, in diaspora (they are many globally in pursuit of academic laurels, career excellence and greener pastures) should join in giving these our sons (communities) a sense of belonging.
+Our (OHAFIA) sons and daughters, great and small, in diaspora (they are many globally in pursuit of academic laurels, career excellence, and greener pastures) should join in giving these our sons (communities) a sense of belonging.
 Blood is thicker than water.